 - Each party will have access to [Pet’s name]’s veterinary records and the right to consult with those professionals providing services to [Pet’s name].

 - Each party shall be designated as a person the veterinarian is to contact in the event of an emergency.

 - Failure to comply with any of the provisions herein may subject the parties to civil or criminal penalties.

 - The Court shall retain jurisdiction to enforce and/or modify the terms herein upon noticed motion of either party.

-Notice: Please contact an attorney to advise you of your rights upon an assessment of the facts in your case before using this template.
-If you are trying to negotiate an agreement regarding the care and custody of a pet with a partner who has committed domestic violence, harmed the pet in question, or has threatened to harm the pet in question, it is strongly advised that you contact a family law attorney to consider all of your options.
+Notice: Please contact a divorce attorney to advise you of your rights upon an assessment of the facts in your case before using this template.
+If you are trying to negotiate an agreement regarding the care and custody of a pet with a partner who has committed domestic violence, harmed the pet in question, or has threatened to harm the pet in question, it is strongly advised that you contact a domestic violence attorney to consider all of your options.
 If you and your pet need help getting out of an abusive situation, there are resources available to you!